Suomen huippumalli haussa season 7: Episode 7

 The 7 remaining models have their next photoshoot for Relove Second Hand Store, and the theme for the social media campaign is you are what you wear, which means the models need to bring their own stories into the photos in form of their values.

 At the judging room, beside Saara are judge Juha Mustonen and the guest judge, former Miss Finland and Relove Second Hand Store founder Noora Hautakangas.
 But before judging happen, the models have a runway challenge in ethereal theme.
-After individual deliberaton, Saara and the judges decided that Abas got best performance, and Venla is eliminated.
+After individual deliberation, Saara and the judges decided that Abas got best performance, and Venla is eliminated.